How does mileage affect my car insurance?

 The best way to avoid problems with your car insurance and still pay a fair rate is to be honest and calculate your mileage as accurately as possible.
 If your mileage varies widely on an annual basis, discuss this exception with your car insurance agent.

-Otherwise, estimating the mileage for your car insurance is fairly easy.
+Otherwise estimating the mileage for your car insurance is relatively easy.
 The initial mileage on your car becomes negligible once you buy your car insurance.
 So, after you report your beginning mileage you only need to determine how many miles you drive on an annual basis.

 Clock how many miles you drive to work and back and then calculate your annual usage for using your car for work.
-If you tend to drive to the grocery store once a week, this won’t add up to much, but add personal usage to your mileage as well.
+Add personal usage to your mileage as well.

 It is also a good idea to include your annual road trip for your vacation.
-If you drive 500 miles one way every summer to visit your aunt in a bordering state, add 1,000 miles to your mileage estimation.
-The difference may not increase your insurance premium at all, but at least you will have appropriate coverage.
+If you drive 500 miles one way every summer to visit your aunt in a bordering state, add 1,000 miles to your insurance mileage estimate.